SomuSysAdmin/Notes/CCNA_RS/CommandRef/ICND2_Cmd.md

 Now the CoS markings will only be trusted if they're coming from the IP phone, and not even if they come from a PC _daisy-chained_ to the IP phone so that the ethernet cable carries both voice and data VLANs.

 # Prioritizing Traffic Types
 When there's a speed mismatch between the ingress and the WAN ports for traffic leaving the network, for example, a GigE port for the ingress and a Serial port for the egress, we're going to need to store the incoming packets before sending them out via the WAN due to the speed mismatch.
-Thus, certain traffic will be allowed to leave sooner than the rest, which is where queueing algorithms come into play.
+Thus, certain traffic will be allowed to leave sooner than the rest, which is where Queuing algorithms come into play.
 One such algorithm is **Class-Based Weighted Fair Queuing (_CBWFQ_)**.
 In this, we have a default class that includes all kinds of traffic, called _class-default_.
 This'll include any kind of traffic that we don't categorize.
 For this class, we can turn on **Weighted Fair Queuing (_WFQ_)** to treat all the packets in this class fairly.
-For the traffic that we _do care enough to make a special class about_, Cisco recommends that we create no more than 11 special classes.
+For the traffic that we _do care enough to make a special class about_, we also have a _default class_.
+Cisco recommends that we create no more than 11 special classes.
 This brings the total possible classes to _11 + 1(default) = 12_.

-Let us consider that we have a class called _Bulk-Data_ for telnet/FTP etc traffic that aren't mission criticial.
+Let us consider that we have a class called _Bulk-Data_ for telnet/FTP etc traffic that aren't mission critical.
 Using CBWFQ, we set up the minimum bandwidth allocations, and hence, if we assign 1Mbps of bandwidth to Bulk Data, the device going to make sure that **at least 1Mbps** of bandwidth is available for the members of this class, and if more bandwidth is available, it can be given to the class.
 If we have another class for _critical-data_, we can assign a minimum bandwidth of 3Mbps as well.
 If there's a Network Control class of traffic, we can guarantee that it gets 1Mbps even during the heaviest congestion.
 We could also have a separate class for call signalling, which gets 1Mbps bandwidth.
 This is the way CBWFQ works - by categorizing traffic early on and then populate the different classes with individual traffic flows.
 Finally, we allocate the desired bandwidth to each class and guarantee the minimum bandwidth available to each one of the them when they need it.

 ## Low Latency Queuing (_LLQ_)
 The CBWFQ method, however, doesn't work well with _latency-sensitive data_  like voice or video, for which we have to add a priority queue.
 We're configuring it so that during the times of congestion, the priority queue can have up to a certain (Say 3Mbps) bandwidth for the traffic and we'll never let it get larger than the bandwidth assigned to it, since we have to put a speed limit on the priority queue so that it doesn't starve the other queues.
 When we add a priority queue to _CBWFQ_, it's called **Low Latency Queuing (_LLQ_)**.
 The caveat with LLQ is that if we need to prioritize both voice and video, they won't go into two separate pririoty queues, but into a single queue, and will have to share the bandwidth for the priority queue.